This post was written by Andre Ristaino, managing director of the ISA Automation Standards Compliance Institute.

 - Asset owners must configure, commission, operate, and maintain the deployed solution in accordance with the solution’s documented cybersecurity instructions, so the solution’s cybersecurity capabilities do not degrade over time.

 The green arrows show that the product suppliers have a working relationship with the integrators to ensure success in building the products into the site solution.
 The integrators have a working relationship with the end users for securely deploying the solution into the operating site and providing support for upgrades, maintenance, and change.

 The blue arrows show that the end users have a working relationship with the integrators to triage cybersecurity issues discovered in their operations, and the integrators and product suppliers have a working relationship to triage cybersecurity issues and develop responses, possibly including product patches and updates to the operating site systems.
 At each level, the issue may be caused by product defects (including documentation), a process deficiency, or a personnel-related issue (training, education, process discipline).
-Figure 2 links each of the ISA/IEC 62443 standards to the three broad life-cycle phases and the key player or target audience for each of the three phases.

 Starting at the bottom of the diagram, there is the product supplier and the two relevant, forthcoming standards: ISA/IEC 62443-4-1, Secure Product Development Lifecycle Requirements and ISA/IEC 62443-4-2, Technical Security Requirements for IACS Components.
 These two standards describe requirements for the IACS security development life cycle and the IACS technical security requirements, respectively.
 ISA/IEC 62443-4-1 includes requirements for ensuring that products are secure by design and maintain security over the life of the products.
 ISA/IEC 62443-4-1 is an organizational process standard specific to cybersecurity of IACS products.